Unponderable/NGU-Rebirth-Script/README.md

 # NGU Rebirth Script

-Rebirth and Challenge AutoHotKey script for NGU Idle
+Rebirth and Challenge AutoHotKey script for NGU Idle 0.403-1

 Written by __Unponderable__ and __Tatsumasa__\
 Also thanks to __EvoGeek__, the genesis of much of this script

 #### Change Log

+0.4g - Added beta support for Gold Diggers.
+Script will assume you have at least 2 slots and will assign them at the start of a run.
 0.4f - Time Machine and Augmentation functions will now check if you're capped.
 If capped, it won't add energy/magic.\
 0.4e - Settings are now saved to an INI file and loaded on start.
 Added remaining settings to GUI.\
 0.4d - Added nominal support for adding to NGUs during a non-challenge run.
 Added setting for always capping blood magic/Wandoos.\